aws-observability/observability-best-practices/docs/en/guides/databases.md

 ![amg-rds-aurora.png](../images/amg-rds-aurora.png)

 As of now, only basic RDS Performance Insights metrics are available in CloudWatch which is not sufficient to analyze database performance and identify bottlenecks in your database.
-To visualize RDS Performance Insight metrics in Amazon Managed Grafana and have a single pane of glass, customers can use a custom lambda function to collect all the RDS Performance insights metrics and publish them in a custom CloudWatch metrics namespace.
+To visualize RDS Performance Insight metrics in Amazon Managed Grafana and have a single pane of glass visibility, customers can use a custom lambda function to collect all the RDS Performance insights metrics and publish them in a custom CloudWatch metrics namespace.
 Once you have these metrics available in Amazon CloudWatch, you can visualize them in Amazon Managed Grafana.

 To deploy the custom lambda function to gather RDS Performance Insights metrics, clone the following GitHub repository and run the install.sh script.